TWIN4DEM-project/twin4dem/README.md

 Changes to backend or frontend code update automatically.
 You only need to open http://localhost:8000 in the browser.

+**Note**: you will need to set up an `admin` user account.
+This is easily done via the `python src/manage.py createsuperuser` command.
+The command can be executed from anywhere against Django's database.

 ---

 # 🧪 Running Unit Tests